At a glance

 Why get tested?

-To screen for a rare in the PSEN1 gene known to be associated with early onset familial Alzheimer’s disease (EOFAD, also known as Alzheimer's disease type 3 or AD3)
+To detect a rare genetic fault (pathogenetic variant) in the PSEN1 gene known to be associated with early onset familial Alzheimer’s disease (EOFAD, also known as Alzheimer's disease type 3 or AD3)

 When to get tested?